Meditators swear by the practice’s ability to bring enduring positive change into their lives. But where does meditation come from? Who thought it up?

 We don’t really know.
 The earliest records of meditation practice date from approximately 1500 years BCE (Before Common Era).
 It seems to have been an integral part of the earliest forms of the Vedic, or early Hindu, schools in India.
 In the 6th to 4th centuries BCE, the Chinese Taoist and Indian Buddhist traditions began to develop their own versions of meditation practice.
 Further west, early forms of meditation practice were developed by such notable figures as Philo of Alexandria, the Desert Fathers of the Middle East, and Saint Augustine.

-The English word ‘meditation’ stems from meditatum, a Latin term meaning ‘to ponder’.
-Although the exact time that meditation commenced is still unknown, experts agree that this practice began more than 5,000 years ago.
-It even goes further than the birth of modern civilization.
-Before scholars could establish where does meditation come from, they first had to decipher ancient texts and recorded hieroglyphs that shed some light into this art.
-Several archaeological findings suggest that hunter-gatherers were among the first to practice meditation.
-Their deep knowledge was passed down from one generation to another, helping to lay down the crucial foundations of modern meditation.
+The English word “meditation” stems from meditatum, a Latin term meaning “to ponder.”
+Although we can’t know when, exactly, people began to meditate, experts agree that the practice probably began many thousands of years ago, before the birth of modern civilization.
+When scholars look to establish the origins of meditation, they first have to decipher ancient texts and recorded hieroglyphs to find references to this discipline.
+Several archaeological findings suggest that hunter-gatherers were practitioners of some forms of meditation, as were early shamans.
+Their knowledge was passed down orally from one generation to the next, helping to lay the crucial foundations of modern meditation.

-Meditation in Japan
+Meditation in the East

 Although many forms of meditation can be found in ancient religious traditions around the world, the practice as a formal component of a spiritual path is probably most closely associated with Buddhism.
 The Buddha, who lived and taught in Southeast Asia about 2600 years ago, founded an experiential path that inspired generations of practitioners to sit in mindful awareness and breathe their way to lasting peace.
 According to his teachings, meditative concentration is one of three trainings that when practiced together result in awakening, or enlightenment.
 The other two are proper ethical conduct and the wisdom of seeing things as they truly are.